mfelleisen/Santorini/Material/plan-v2.md

 ## Goal

-Your friends love Santorini software dev.
+All your hacker friends love Santorini.
 But just so you know, they hate *your* programming language.
 So you think there is a dot.com in there.

 You want to create a set-up where you and your games can build this game